-Managing a relationship with someone with narcissistic personality traits can affect your well-being and mental health.
-Try strategies such as setting clear boundaries and relying on a support system of people you trust.
+Maintaining a relationship with someone with narcissistic personality traits can affect your well-being and mental health.
+Setting clear boundaries and relying on a support system of people you trust can help you find a way forward.

 The term narcissist is tossed around frequently.
-It is used to describe people who seem self-focused, concerned only for themselves, or manipulative of people in their lives.
+It’s used to describe people who seem self-focused, concerned only for themselves, or manipulative of people in their lives.

 Here’s a look at some practical ways to deal with someone who has NPD or narcissistic tendencies — plus some tips for recognizing when it’s time to move on.

-People often describe a person with a narcissistic personality as charming and likable, which may make it easy to overlook some of their other more harmful behaviors.
+People often describe someone with a narcissistic personality as charming and likable, which may make it easy to overlook some of their other more harmful behaviors.

 However, it’s important to familiarize yourself with the signs of NPD so that they are easier to recognize.

-This can also help you better understand the person’s strengths and weaknesses, so you are prepared to navigate any challenges that arise.
+This can also help you better understand the person’s strengths and weaknesses so you are prepared to navigate any challenges.

 Plus, it can be the first step in learning to accept them for who they are and setting more realistic expectations about your relationship.

-Building healthy self-esteem can make it much easier to handle and cope with some of the potentially harmful behaviors you may encounter when maintaining a relationship with someone with NPD.
+Building healthy self-esteem can make it much easier to handle and cope with some of the potentially harmful behaviors you may encounter with someone who has NPD or narcissistic tendencies.

 Engaging in positive self-talk, practicing self-care, and finding a healthy support system can help you develop resilience and foster your self-esteem.